Role of many phonon modes on the high-temperature linear-in-$T$ electronic resistivity: Comparison between LSCO and Cu

 The question we ask is whether the LSCO linear-in-$T$ resistivity behavior reported first in Ref.~\cite{Takagi1992} could be crudely semiquantitatively consistent with the phonon scattering mechanism based on simple dimensional arguments analyzing the high-$T$ resistivity and comparing it with Cu.
 To do this, we first use the effective Drude formula for the resistivity (following trivially from Eqs.~(\ref{eq:rhoT})--(\ref{eq:rhoBG}))

 with the high-$T$ linear-in-$T$ form for $\tau$ following directly from Eq.~(\ref{eq:tauT}) to be:

 We can then write the ratio of the LSCO resistivity to the Cu resistivity at the same temperature as:

 For Cu, of course, the effective electron density defining the Fermi surface, $n_\text{Cu}$, and the effective conduction band carrier mass are well-established, but not so for LSCO, introducing uncertainties in our simple dimensional estimates.
-It seems reasonable to assume that the LSCO has the so-called ``large'' Fermi surface at optimal doping, leading to $n_\text{LSCO}\sim n_\text{Cu}/2$ whereas the effective carrier mass for optimally doped LSCO is often taken to be $4m_e$, making $m_\text{LSCO} \sim 4 m_\text{Cu}$.
+It seems reasonable to assume that the LSCO has the so-called ``large'' Fermi surface at optimal doping, leading to $n_\text{LSCO}\sim n_\text{Cu}/2$ whereas the effective carrier mass for optimally doped LSCO is often taken to be $4m_e$, making $m_\text{LSCO} \sim 4 m_\text{Cu}$~\cite{Legros2019}.
+We note that the typical carrier effective mass in hole-doped LSCO is considered to be 3--10 $m_e$~\cite{Legros2019} and our using $m\sim 4m_e$ is a conservative choice---a larger mass would actually make our case stronger as it would further enhance the estimated LSCO resistivity, requiring even a smaller effective electron-phonon coupling.
+We note that the full band structure of doped LSCO is complex (see, e.g., Ref.~\cite{Pokharel2022}) and is not important for our considerations since we are not carrying out any quantitative first-principles calculations, but are only estimating the resistivity using an operational effective mass and electron-phonon coupling.
 Putting these parameters in Eq.~(\ref{eq:rhoLSCO}) and using the experimental resistivity at $300\,\text{K}$ (changing this temperature obviously does not make any difference for the ratio as long as the temperature is in the linear-$T$ regime for both materials since $1/\tau \sim T$), we get the following for the ratio of the effective electron-phonon coupling constants:

 Thus, an effective electron-phonon coupling of $\sim 1.5$ (i.e.\ 10 times that of $\lambda_\text{Cu}$) roughly quantitatively explains the measured LSCO resistivity at optimal doping.
-Whether this relatively large coupling is reasonable or not is an open question beyond the scope of the current work, but we mention that there are many claims in the literature of $\lambda_\text{LSCO}>1$, and given the large number of phonon modes in LSCO, an effective $\lambda_\text{LSCO}$ for transport of $\sim 1.5$ may not be entirely unreasonable.
+Whether this relatively large coupling is reasonable or not is an open question beyond the scope of the current work, but we mention that there are many claims in the literature of $\lambda_\text{LSCO}>1$~\cite{Pickett1993,Mazin1992,Zhao1994}, and given the large number of phonon modes in LSCO, an effective $\lambda_\text{LSCO}$ for transport of $\sim 1.5$ may not be entirely unreasonable.
 We mention that the effective coupling here should be a suitable transport average of the couplings to all the phonon modes contributing to the carrier scattering, thus possibly enhancing its apparent strength.
 In terms of the McMillan function $\alpha^2 F(\omega)$, the effective $\lambda$ is given by~\cite{McMillan1968}:

 where all phonon modes contribute to the integral through the $F(\omega)$ function.

 We can derive an alternative equivalent expression for the resistivity in terms of the hole doping strength $x$ ($>0.1$) using the same analysis as above, obtaining: